iamrichardjones/MiniDesignPatterns/README.md

 * How to throw more informative exceptions
 * How to easily count the number of days in the year so far
 * A correct case statement design
+* How to count in steps of n